English and Modern Languages

 Course Structure and Flexibility

-This is a compulsory and distinctive feature of the course.
-Students spend an entire year immersed in the culture of their chosen language, significantly improving their fluency and deepening their cultural understanding.
+Third Year (Year Abroad): A distinctive feature of the course, students spend a full year immersed in the culture of their chosen language, enhancing fluency and cultural understanding.

 Funding During the Year Abroad